scailfin/benchmark-templates/docs/parameters.rst

 File Parameters
 ===============

 Template parameters of type ``file`` are intended to allow users to upload files from their local computer to the server that executes a workflow template.
 File parameter specifications may include the ``as`` property to specify the target path of the uploaded file.
-Consider the example below. in this example, the file that the user uploads will available at the path ``data/names.txt`` in the workfow environment when the workflow is executed.
+Consider the example below. in this example, the file that the user uploads will available at the path ``data/names.txt`` in the environment where the workflow is executed.

 .. code-block:: yaml